HannaMoum/BioSim/docs/landscapes_and_animals.rst

 while the traits are given as methods.

 Each animal is given a set of default parameters affecting their evolution that by option can be changed.
-Overview and explanation is to be found in table below:
+Overview and explanation is to be found in the table below:

 +-------------------------+------------+------------+----------------------------------------------+
 | Parameter               | Herbivore  | Carnivore  | Explanation                                  |